maciejk77/battleships-js/README.md

 The purpose of this exercise is to create a game engine in Javascript and UI.

-##Instruction
+#Instruction

-# JS console methods
+## JS console methods
 - **addShip(length, orientation, xCoordinate, yCoordinate)** add ship to left/right/up/down at given XY and length
 - **hit(xyOfTheCell)** add hit to the board at given XY e.g. 'J10'

-# JS event handling
+## JS event handling
-- fire(e) method handles clicks received at any given cell, changes cell colour to red when hit, JS hit method listens for a click, when received this method takes over and continue as if it was a click on the grid
+- **fire(e)** method handles clicks received at any given cell, changes cell colour to red when hit, JS hit method passes a click, when received event handler takes over and continue as if it was a click on the grid

 ###To be done